The Sexual Needs Of Pensioners In Care Homes

 Will the assistance have to extend to visual aids on the blister pack?
 The visual aid for Viagra should be an easy one.
 For certain, all the other drugs tend to have the opposite effect.

 In My Pagan Ancestor Zuri, her sexual life in 2200 BC seemed so purposeful and uncomplicated.
 Because, unlike me, she needed children as a hedge against future poverty.
 I even made a case for her not understanding love.
 In fact, her tribe may have practised periodic abstinence, as they did in rural areas of Britain up to the last century.
 This was to ensure that the women were available to bring in the harvest.
+The Neolithic period had none of the angst, I suspect.

 The chair in the window at the care home is now less appealing.
 The benefits of no gardening, all those books waiting to be read, time to reflect on a wonderful past, now dashed.
 All that angst in the residents lounge as I have to relearn the body language between the sexes.
 The inadequacy of youth returns.